ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 ![image](https://github.com/ShadeLab/MMG-425_Assignment/blob/master/centralia_map.png)

-Raw 16S rRNA gene sequences that were obtained from the RTSF, MSU sequencing facility, were submitted to the National Center for Biotechnology Information (NCBI) and they are available in NCBI’s Sequence Read Archive (SRA).
+The Raw 16S rRNA gene sequences that were obtained from the Research Technology Support Activity (RTSF), MSU sequencing facility, were submitted to the National Center for Biotechnology Information (NCBI) and they are available in NCBI’s Sequence Read Archive (SRA).
 The Sequence Read Archive (SRA) is an international bioinformatics database that stores raw sequencing data and alignment information from high-throughput sequencing platforms such as Ilumina MiSeq and it is established under International Nucleotide Sequence Database Collaboration (INSDC).
 To know more the SRA overview, please see this [link](https://www.ncbi.nlm.nih.gov/sra/docs/).
 Here, you will also learn how to download the raw sequence data from NCBI, SRA by following the steps below.
 ### How to fetch your raw sequence data from NCBI Sequence Read Archive (SRA)
 1. Go to this [link](https://www.ncbi.nlm.nih.gov/sra/SRP082686).
 2. There are 54 items and those are raw 16S rRNA gene amplicon sequencing data from Centralia coal mine surface soil consist of 18 different sites and three replicates for each site.
-Pick three data set, number 1, 8, and 12.
-(1) C04_05102014_R1_D01_GTATGCGCTGTA_L001_R1_001 represent Recovered site
-(8) C17_06102014_R1_D03_CTAGCGAACATC_L001_R1_001 represent Reference site
-(12) C16_06102014_R1_D03_ACGCCACGAATG_L001_R1_001 represent Fire Affected site
+Pick the data that you want to download.
+For example, number 1.
+C04D01_GTATGCGCTGTA_L001_R1_001
 3. Click the item and you will see the information about the sequence.
-4. Click the accession/SRR number under "Run" tab (for example: SRR4054183).
+4. Click the SRR number under "Run" tab (for example: SRR4054183).
 5. Go to "Download" tab and hit "SRA Toolkit" to download SRA Toolkit.
 The SRA Toolkit is needed to download the sequence and split the paired-ends reads into two fastQ files.
 6. Download the toolkit version 2.9.2 according to your computer spec.
 7. Extract the .tar file in your local computer (for example: sratoolkit.2.9.2-mac64.tar) then put the extracted file in the directory you want.